lucas-nelson/students-education-api/README.md

 student') to also handle managing the `LessonPart` completions.

 Given this is an API-only application it made sense to keep the API 'clean'.
 Separating out the association actions into their own controllers was the solution.
-Further splitting that association controller in two, so the actions dealing with creating and listed were nested under the students resource, gained additional semantic value and simplicity.
-The final routes model the concept of 'completing a lesson':
+The routes model the concept of 'completing a lesson':

-* `GET /students/101/completions` - show all completions for student #101
+* `GET /students/101/completed_lesson_parts` - show all completions for student #101
-* `POST /students/101/completions` (providing a `LessonPart.id` in the post params) - complete a lesson part for student #101
+* `POST /students/101/completed_lesson_parts` (providing a `lesson_part_id` in the post params) - complete a lesson part for student #101
-* `GET /completions/987` - show the `Student` and `LessonPart` for the specific completion
+* `GET /students/101/completed_lesson_parts/2` - at the moment, this returns the sames result as `/lesson_parts/2`, it's going to be low value, but it should 404 if the lesson part has not been completed by this student
-* `DELETE /completions/987` - un-complete the LessonPart for the Student in that specific completion
+* `DELETE /students/101/completed_lesson_parts/2` - un-complete the lesson part for the student

 Should, one day, there be a need to work on the completions from the `LessonPart` side (e.g. in the context of a `LessonPart` adding a `Student` completing it), the extra controller to do that (mimicking